Azure/GenAIOps/documentation/git_workflow.md

 ## Overview

-The diagram below illustrates our workflow for delivering a new feature (here “Feature X”) as part of rekease 1.3.0.
+The diagram below illustrates our workflow for delivering a new feature (here “Feature X”) as part of release 1.0.0.
 Each automated pipeline plays a role in the process—some ensure code quality or run AI-assisted evaluations, while others handle deployment to the appropriate environment.

 ![Git Workflow](../media/git_workflow_branching.png)